William R. Royal: Early years and war service

-Underwater archeologist
+Amateur archeologist

 In 1959 Royal began to investigate Little Salt Spring in North Port Charlotte, Florida.
 Royal discovered an underwater cave containing stalactites, which could only have formed when the cave was dry some 6000 years earlier.
-Royal and other divers, including ichthyologist Eugenie Clark, found human and animal bones in the spring, suggesting that the cave was inhabited in prehistoric times.
+Royal and ichthyologist Eugenie Clark, found human and animal bones in the spring, suggesting that the cave was associated with human activity in prehistoric times.
 Royal and the other divers expanded their investigation to Warm Mineral Springs, where they found sedimentary layers of animal and human bones and plant matter, including a three-foot-long burned log embedded in clay.

-Royal and Clark tried to interest Dr. John Mann Goggin in their discovery, but Goggin was skeptical of their theory that Warm Mineral Springs had been inhabited by humans 6000 years earlier.
+Royal and Clark tried to interest Dr. John Mann Goggin in their discovery, but Goggin was skeptical of their theory that Warm Mineral Springs had been inhabited by humans 6000 years earlier than previously understood.
 At this time humans were not believed to have arrived in Florida until about 3500 years ago.
-Goggin was also unimpressed by Royal and Clark's credentials to engage in archeology.
+Goggin was also unimpressed by Royal's lack of credentials to engage in archeology.
 Clark arranged for the Scripps Institute of Oceanography to carbon date a piece of the burned log, which was found to be 10,000 years old.

 In summer 1959 the group's finds at Warm Mineral Springs were filmed for the Huntley-Brinkley Report on NBC television.
-On July 11, while the television cameras were rolling, Royal discovered a human brain in a state of natural preservation inside a human skull which was part of a complete skeleton at Warm Mineral Springs.
-The unfortunate result was that the finds at Warm Mineral Springs were widely believed to be a hoax due to the unlikely coincidence of the brain being found during the television filming.
+On July 11th, while the television cameras were rolling, Royal brought a human skull to the surface, in a manner which was planned beforehand.
+While brushing off the skull for the cameras, Royal accidentally discovered a human brain in a state of natural preservation inside the human skull, which quickly disintegrated after being uncovered.
+The unfortunate result was that the finds at Warm Mineral Springs were widely believed to be a hoax due to the unlikely coincidence of the brain being found during the television filming, especially by an untrained archaeologist.
 Seven years later, the skeleton from which the brain came was carbon-dated to between 7,140 and 7,580 years old.